bblu/profile/README.md

 # profile
-technology roadmap for 10 years
+technology roadmap for more than 10 years

 # CG
 ## EntityEditor